Web Site + Chat

 Owncast includes a web interface for your video with built-in chat that is available once you start the server.
 It shows online/offline states, viewer counts, stream duration, your instance’s description, images, links and more.
-You can just start using it without making any changes and it’ll reflect whatever you put in the config file.
+You can just start using it without making any changes, but you’ll likely want to update the content displayed on your page by visiting your server admin page.

 If you want to embed Owncast in your existing website, checkout our documentation on embedding Owncast.